 We always drive by Yokai Japanese & Asian Restaurant on thousand oaks, since it’s close to where we live.
-They opened up not that long ago and been wanting to try it out for a while.
+They opened up not that long ago and been a San Antonio foodie spot I’ve been wanting to try for a while.
 Well, today we finally did!
 I wish we would have taken more pictures of the place for this post lol but can update it the next time we go to try some other dishes.

 First impressions upon walking inside were good.
 It felt like a clean and safe place to dine in, especially with all the worries of covid right now.
 They had menus up at the front where you order your meal.
 It’s a small place with seating around the walls and a few tables in between, like most Ramen places I’ve been to.
 I liked some of the anime that was up on the wall & the Japanese music playing in the background.
 It had a fun vibe.